 According to these updated criteria in the DSM-5, having two or three of these symptoms indicate a mild substance use disorder; four to six symptoms indicate a moderate substance use disorder, and more than six symptoms indicate a severe substance use disorder.
 You must struggle with at least two of these listed symptoms for a year to be diagnosed with any substance use disorder.

 Understanding the definition of addiction is one of the first steps in treatment.
 Getting a diagnosis from a clinician can help you begin the journey to overcoming this chronic illness and managing symptoms.

 According to the National Institute on Drug Abuse (NIDA), the overall outline of evidence-based treatment focuses on this three-step process.
-It is important that each step in the process has several options because everyone needs different forms of help.
+Each step in the process must have several options because everyone needs different forms of help.
 Here is an overview of how each step in the process can be tailored to your needs:

 This is the first step in treating addiction, and it involves quitting drug or alcohol consumption with medical supervision.
 When your body becomes dependent on the presence of a substance to feel normal, this indicates that drug or alcohol has changed the chemical balance in your brain.